 For Greensboro homeowners with hardwood flooring, a little bit of in-home water can do a whole lot of damage.
 Over prolonged periods of time, water can warp, buckle, and/or cup hardwood flooring, leading to an expensive and time-consuming repair process.

 Not all warped woodwork requires replacement, though.
-Some warped floors can be fixed as a DIY project using nothing but a dehumidifier and time.
+Some warped floors can be fixed as a DIY project using nothing but a dehumidifier, time and topping it off with some wood floor refinishing.
 The key is to identify — and rectify — the water damage issue quickly.
 You can contract professional plumbing services for a water damage restoration and water damage mitigation services.

 Your first step is to dry all water-damaged areas thoroughly.